Cobalt facts

 Exports

-- The total value of Canadian exports of cobalt and articles that contain cobalt was $793.2 million in 2022, which is a 41% increase from $562.4 million in 2021.
-Articles that contain cobalt include intermediate products of cobalt metallurgy, waste, and scrap.
+- In 2023, the total value of Canadian exports of cobalt and cobalt-containing products was $567.0 million, a 30% decrease from $813.0 million in 2022.
+These cobalt-containing products include intermediate products of cobalt metallurgy, waste and scrap.

 Imports

-- The total value of Canadian imports of cobalt and articles that contain cobalt was $114.5 million in 2022, which is a 50% increase from $76.2 million in 2021.
-Articles that contain cobalt include intermediate products of cobalt metallurgy, waste, and scrap.
+- In 2023, the total value of Canadian imports of cobalt and cobalt-containing products was $60.7 million, down 47% from $114.8 million in 2022.
+These cobalt-containing products include intermediate products of cobalt metallurgy, waste and scrap.

 Prices

-The price increase was driven primarily by growing demand for cobalt in lithium-ion batteries and by global policy initiatives as governments around the world began to set net-zero targets for emissions.
-Concerns over supply also contributed to the price increase.
-However, in 2019, the price decreased dramatically to an average of US$33,000 per tonne because of increased output from the Democratic Republic of Congo and the stockpiling of cobalt chemicals in China.
+This price increase was driven primarily by rising demand for cobalt in lithium-ion batteries and global policy initiatives aimed at achieving net-zero emissions targets.
+Supply concerns also played a role.
+However, by 2019, prices had plummeted to an average of US$33,000 per tonne because of increased output from the Democratic Republic of Congo and the stockpiling of cobalt chemicals in China.

 Text version